 Click here for visual aids and story-telling methods.

-The slideshow and set of illustrations above cannot be viewed here on this website but can be downloaded directly from http://www.freebibleimages.org/illustrations/gnpi-012-john-baptist/.
+A slideshow and set of illustrations can be downloaded downloaded directly from http://www.freebibleimages.org/illustrations/gnpi-012-john-baptist/.

 - What kind of food did John the Baptist eat in the wilderness?
 Wild honey and locusts